DAWA: Dynamic Ambiguity-Wise Adaptation for Real-Time Domain Adaptive Semantic Segmentation: Experimental Results

-Our proposed RODASS (J) emerges as a standout method, particularly in its handling of backward adaptation scenarios.
-Unlike other methods, RODASS not only avoids catastrophic forgetting but improves performance as it focuses on ambiguous regions.
-This is evident in its consistent outperformance in backward scenarios, where it surpasses even its forward adaptation results.
-With an FPS of 40, RODASS strikes an impressive balance between speed and accuracy.
-Its ability to maintain competitive speed while providing robust performance across varying conditions positions RODASS as a leading approach for online adaptation.
-Fig.\ref{fig:rain_and_fog}(a) shows the overall behavior of RODASS while adapting to the Increasing Storm.
-The active domains are in bold, showing the mIoU on the current domain during deployment, while inactive domains are dashed, indicating the impact of adaptation on other domains to highlight the robustness of preventing catastrophic forgetting.
-Further experiments on harsher and sudden adaptation are included in the supplementary material.
+Our proposed DAWA (J) emerges as a standout method, particularly in its handling of backward adaptation scenarios.
+Unlike other methods, DAWA not only avoids catastrophic forgetting but also improves performance as it focuses on ambiguous regions.
+This is evident in its consistent performance in backward scenarios, where it surpasses even its forward adaptation results.
+With an FPS of 40, DAWA achieves an excellent balance between accuracy and efficiency, making it a strong candidate for real-time applications.

-\textbf{Qualitative Comparison.} Fig.~\ref{fig:qualitative} (a) presents continuous qualitative comparisons between HAMLET and RODASS under the dynamic target domain with different rain intensities.
-The performance of the pre-trained model is severely affected in extremely adverse rainy conditions, as it was trained on clear weather datasets.
-While HAMLET exhibits significant improvements compared to the pre-trained model, it still struggles with certain easily ambiguous classes in continuously changing domains, such as the \textit{wall} and \textit{building} in the left area of Fig.~\ref{fig:qualitative} (a).
-In contrast, our proposed method encourages the model to prioritize the contextual cues of the current scene, leading to more satisfactory results.
-More quantitative comparisons of continuous scenarios are shown in the supplementary materials.
+\textbf{Qualitative Comparison.} Fig.\ref{fig:qualitative} present continuous qualitative comparisons in dynamic target domains, featuring results from the pre-trained model, HAMLET, and DAWA.
+In rainy scenes (Fig.\ref{fig:qualitative}(a)), the pre-trained model struggles due to its clear-weather training, and while HAMLET improves upon it, it still misclassifies ambiguous classes like \textit{wall} and \textit{building}.
+DAWA, by contrast, better exploits contextual cues to yield more accurate results.
+Under foggy conditions (Fig.\ref{fig:qualitative}(b)), HAMLET has difficulty with classes like \textit{terrain} and \textit{wall}, whereas DAWA maintains stronger performance.
+However, both methods fail in extreme fog where distant objects are severely obscured.
+Overall, DAWA shows superior adaptability to adverse weather by mitigating continuous ambiguities.